 Offers the ability to earn rewards points and offers other benefits.
 High fees and rates usually apply to rewards credit cards.
 There are also cashback credit cards that earn you money which is credited to your card account instead of points.

-Frequent flyer credit cards offers points and benefits connected to an airline loyalty scheme.
+Frequent flyer credit cards offer points and benefits connected to an airline loyalty scheme.
 They also often come with travel related perks like airport lounge passes for the cardholder.

-Business credit cards are available to companies for covering businesses expenses.
+Business credit cards are available to companies for covering business expenses.
 There are also corporate credit cards designed for companies with a large turnover who require lots of cards for employees.

 Charge cards are very similar to credit cards, but there is no set credit limit and the cardholder must pay off the full balance each month.
 There are no interest charges on charge cards.